LeonardoMoreno/phonegap-start/README.md

 PhoneGap-Start
 ---

-A starting point for PhoneGap apps.
+Un punto de comienzo para aplicaciones PhoneGap.

 To get started: fork this repo, modify the config.xml to match your details, and get building!
+Ya lo he modificado